openstack-archive/infra-manual/doc/source/sandbox.rst

 web browser and look at the changeset you just submitted: notice that there are two patchsets now, with patchset 2 below your original patchset 1.
-If you have two different URI something went wrong, most likely you have not used *--amend* in your git commit or you've changed the line Change-Id in your commit message.
+If you have two different URI something went wrong, most likely you have not used ``--amend`` in your git commit or you've changed the line Change-Id in your commit message.

 As a last step, you should abandon your change.
-You can do this from the web UI by visiting the URL of the change and hitting the *Abandon change* button.
+You can do this from the web UI by visiting the URL of the change and hitting the *Abandon* button.
 Alternatively you can abandon a change from command line using `Gerrit ssh commands <https://review.openstack.org/Documentation/cmd-review.html>`_::

   ssh -l <YOUR_GERRIT_USERNAME>\